nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 ## Non-Visual Exploration

-We begin with a non-visual exploration where we examine properties of the data such as the number of records, the data types, descriptive statistics, correlations, etc.
+We start with a non-visual exploration where the properties of the data are examined such as the number of records, the data types, descriptive statistics, correlations, etc.

 ### Shape